-Check List Step/Task to do Documents to file ☐ Task is done STEP 1: The decision is made to: A. Prepare a new plan (see Land Use Series : "Checklist #1H; The Five Year Plan Review"); or Copy of the minutes where the decision to start ☐ In the file B. Start work on the first plan by a new planning commission (see: Land Use Series , "Checklist #1A; To create a planning commission"); or C. Start work on a new successive part of the plan (§ 39(1)); or D. Start work on a subplan (a plan, or part of a plan for a specific geographic area (§ 35 and § 33(4)). the planning process was made.
+Check List Step/Task to do Documents to file ☐ Task is done ☐ In the file STEP 1: The decision is made to: A. Prepare an amendment to an existing plan (see Land Use Series : "Checklist #1H; The Five Year Plan Review"); or B. Start work on a new successive part of the plan in the form of an amendment/addition/extension of an existing plan (§ 39(1)); or C. Extend an existing plan to be effective to a later date; or D. Start work on an amendment to a subplan (a plan, or part of a plan for a specific geographic area (§ 35 and § 33(4)).
+In each of the above cases, go to step 2, and proceed with the amendment process.
+Another possible decision/option is to amend an existing plan which only involves the following things (§ 45(1)(a)): 1.
+Grammatical, typographical, or similar editorial changes; or 2.
+A title change; or 3.
+Changes to conform to an adopted plat.
+In these cases, these changes can be made without following the amendment procedure.
+The changes can be made, and then proceed to step 19.
+Copy of the minutes where the decision to start the planning amendment process was made.